The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 git config --global credential.helper store
 ```

 2. Confirm that the configuration was successful by running `git config --global user.name`.
 The terminal should print out your name.
 Next, run `git config --global user.email`.
 The terminal should print our your email address.
+If the user.name and/or user.email are incorrect, you can always reconfigure by repeating the steps noted.

 ### Create a Repository on Github